What is Collage

 Collage design is an expressive and freeing form of art filled with surrealism, humour, and super-clever juxtaposition.
 Raw paper shreds are a clear contrast to the tidy look achieved with design software.
 It feels authentic because this kind of art requires Selina to work with her hands, physically making intricate cuts and arranging the cutouts just so.

-Especially with paper collage, Selina is fascinated with it because she can only compose with limited materials she can find.
-And this constraint drives her creativity by forcing her to find unconventional ways to express ideas.
-This might mean combining separate images to create something completely new, or using different colours and shapes to create the illusion of depth or movement on a flat surface.
+Selina enjoys the challenges when combining separate images to create something completely new, or using different colours and shapes to create the illusion of depth or movement on a flat surface.

 When creating a collage, you are always questioning why you think this element works with that element, so the surface randomness becomes contextualized through the process.
 Whether purposefully or randomly composed, the juxtapositions can subvert traditional meanings and at the same time convey new ideas, feeling or emotion in new contexts, creating works that don't easily settle into single, fixed analyses.
 Hence, she describes this upcycling and reinterpretation process as “giving them a second life”.